HL7/fhir-qi-core/input/pages/qi-elements.md

 **QI Elements:**
+* focus: (QI) What task is acting on
+* statusReason: (QI) Reason for current status
+* for: (QI) Beneficiary of the Task
-* executionPeriod: (QI) The timing the task was rejected.
+* executionPeriod: (QI) The time action first taken meets expectation of the rejected use case.

 **Primary code path:** code
 <br>
-(PCPath) This element is the primary code path for this resource [CQL Retrieve](https://cql.hl7.org/02-authorsguide.html#retrieve)
+(PCPath) This element is the primary code path for this resource [CQL Retrieve](https://cql.hl7.org/02-authorsguide.html#filtering-with-terminology)
 <br>